Listening to Your Body

 As previously mentioned, they’re just that: protein.
 Plant life has its own defense system and is how they have gained immunity from various attacks in nature.
 One being, animals consuming the seeds of various species.

 The adaptation of seeds from plants has allowed the seed to be virtually undigestible and thus, passes through the digestive system unharmed.
-But does that mean you should remove lectins from your favorite foods?

-For some, ingesting lectins can cause uncomfortable symptoms such as flu-like symptoms including diarrhea, and nausea.
+However for some, ingesting lectins can cause uncomfortable symptoms such as flu-like symptoms including diarrhea, and nausea.
 Ignoring the intake of lectins over a period of time may lead to chronic intestinal tract problems which can promote more serious issues, like the inability to absorb vitamins and nutrients.

 Bottom line, lectins may be a bigger health issue than we’ve given reverence to.